-A report went to Cabinet on 15 February 2017 agreeing prepayment of pension contributions in principle and delegating ultimate authority to the Head of Finance to make the final decision.
+A report went to Cabinet on 15 February 2017 agreeing prepayment of pension contributions in principle and delegating ultimate authority to the S151 officer to make the final decision.
 The prepayment of three years' pension contributions (commencing April 2017) was made to the Lancashire County Pension Fund in May 2017.
+The S151 officer (Corporate Director of Resources) has authorised a further prepayment for the 2020/21 - 23 contribution which was paid to the pensions fund in May 2020.